-Chiropractors are specialists in treating non-surgical spine injuries and commonly treat whiplash injuries from car accidents.
-The job of the chiropractor in helping his or her patients overcome the pain and disability associated with whiplash is to:
+Our doctors are specialists in treating non-surgical spine injuries and commonly treat whiplash injuries from car accidents.
+The job of the out doctors in helping his or her patients overcome the pain and disability associated with whiplash is to:

 Diagnose the source of the pain

 Teach the patient to return to a more normal lifestyle

 The process of rehabilitation requires a concerted effort between the chiropractor, the patient and any other professional assisting in the case.
 The likelihood of success is enhanced by a continued focus on restoring normal function.